The 10 Worst Neighborhoods In Phoenix For 2022

 Then, we ranked each neighborhood in Phoenix, Arizona for each of these criteria from worst to best.

-Next, we averaged the individual rankings for each criteria into a "Worst Score".
+Next, we averaged the individual rankings for each criterion into a “Worst Score.”

-Read on below to learn more about these terrible places around Phoenix to live.
-Or skip to the end to see the list of all 15 neighborhoods ranked from worst to best.
+Skip to the end to see the list of all 15 neighborhoods ranked from worst to best.

 Summary: The Worst Neighborhoods Around Phoenix

-As we mentioned earlier, the neighborhoods in Phoenix aren't all bad.
+As mentioned earlier, the neighborhoods in Phoenix aren’t all bad.
 Desert View takes the cake as the best place to live in Phoenix.

 We ranked the neighborhoods from worst to best in the chart below.